life-itself/web3/concepts/nft.md

 NFTs have been critized for the fact that the hyperlinks to the data in the [smart contract](smart-contracts.md) do not point to blockchain-hosted data but instead to content served on the open internet on private servers.
 These servers are themselves are operated by third parties which may cease to exist or serve the content that the NFT points at.
 When the content goes down the hyperlink is said to *link rot* and the underlying data is no longer accesible by the alleged "owner" of the NFT and now the NFT effectively refers to nothing.

 ## Tinkerbell Effect
-NFTs have been critizied as only having value derived from the [tinkerbell effect](tinkerbell-effect.md) attached to the supposition that much of the NFT culture resembles either a [pyramid scheme](pyramid-scheme.md) or [high-control group](high-control-group.md) which is coercive in maintaining a shared delusion amongst members of an in group who have a financial incentive to create a market [bubble](bubble.md).
+NFTs have been critizied as only having value derived from the [tinkerbell effect](tinkerbell-effect.md) attached to the supposition that much of the NFT culture resembles either a [pyramid scheme](pyramid-scheme.md) or [high-control group](high-control-group.md) which is coercive in maintaining a shared delusion amongst members of an ingroup who have a financial incentive to create a market [bubble](bubble.md).

 ## Market Manipulation
 NFTs have been critized as having excessive amounts of [market manipulation](market-manipulation.md), and in particular large demonstrated cases of [wash trading](wash-trading.md) which are now expected and normalized in the market.
 The presence of these phenomenon makes it difficult to ascertain what (if any) of the [price formation](price-formation.md) is organic versus the work of a coordinated [cartel](cartel.md) attempting to create [asymmetric information](asymmetric-information.md) .